hl7au/au-fhir-base/input/pagecontent/sexgender.md

 Name to Use is represented using ‘usual’ in `name.use`.

-Example: Patient resource with Name to Use
+Example: RelatedPerson resource with name to use
 ~~~
 {
-  "resourceType" : "Patient",
+  "resourceType" : "RelatedPerson",
     ...
     "name" : [
     {